jmacdonald/triage_website/source/docs/installation.html.md

 In all likelihood, you'll only need to modify the `address`, `user_name`, and `password` attributes.
 If you're not sure which values to use, talk to your mail server administrator.

+#### Secret Token

+Triage uses a secret token to prevent cookie tampering.
+This protection can be circumvented if the token is publicly known, so it's best to override the default value.
+Follow the instructions in `config/initializers/secret_token.rb` to change the value and prevent cookie tampering.

 ### Production Deployment

 #### Running a Development Version